 Division of Plastic and Reconstructive Surgery

-The Department of Surgery welcomes Dr. Spruce to the Section of Acute and Critical Care Surgery, Dr. Leigh to the Section of Hepatobiliary-Pancreatic and Gastrointestinal Surgery, Dr. Ebersole to the Division of Plastic and Reconstructive Surgery and Dr. Yeh to the Division of Pediatric Surgery and congratulates each on their appointments.
+The Department of Surgery welcomes Dr. Niziolek to the Section of Acute and Critical Care Surgery, Dr. Panni to the Section of HPB-GI Surgery, Dr. Martin to the Division of Pediatric Surgery, Dr. Datta to the Division of Plastic and Reconstructive Surgery, Dr. Brandt to the Section of Thoracic Surgery and Dr. Cullinan to the Section of Transplant Surgery.